***Section being updated Written Qualifying Exams--- These will reflect 2023's exam experience 🙂 yay

 - The GPD and graduate program coordinator will send you an email for your year recommending times for you to form your committee and have your first meetings with them.
 Between the first meeting and the preliminary exam, there will be a deadline date for your committee to give you papers.

-- Some committee members only took ~2 weeks, others took a couple months (don’t be afraid to remind them)
+- Some committee members only took ~2 weeks, others took a couple months (don’t be afraid to remind them).
+There is a deadline for them to send you your papers.
+If they do not comply, contact the GPD for assistance.

 - I met with my committee in December as a group.
 I didn’t meet with them between then and soliciting them for papers, unless they wanted to meet.
 They had a deadline to get papers to me, so I wasn’t worried about getting materials.